cswclui/katacoda-scenarios-1/12factor-005/step02.md

 When you go to the URL you'll be asked to enter the ID value you generated in **Step 8**.
 Once you get into the Jenkin website, follow the instructions to complete the Jenkins setup process.
 The following animated GIF will walk you through the process. **REMEMBER!!!!
 Make sure ID string outputted at the beginning of this step on hand.**

-**Step 9:** Watch the following animated GIF to see the detail for initializing Jenkins:
+**Step 9:** Watch the following short video to see the details for initializing Jenkins:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/AY5PVkEsn-o" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>